 - Consider your child’s temperament, maturity, strengths, and needs, as well as your family’s individual circumstances.

 Teach skills in small steps.
-The best place to start is to think about the skills your child needs to gain and where your child is now.
+Think about the skills your child needs to gain and where your child is now.
 Your job as a parent is to break tasks down into small, sequential steps, allowing for slow, steady growth.

-For example, with household chores, you wouldn’t ask your four-year-old to clean the kitchen by herself.
+For example, you wouldn’t ask your 4-year-old to clean the kitchen by herself.
 Instead, she would probably learn to take her dish to the kitchen after a meal first.
 As she gets older, you show her how to rinse the dish and put it in the dishwasher.
-By the time most children are in early elementary school, they can unload one part of the dishwasher – usually the silverware bin.
+By the time most children are in early elementary school, they can unload one part of the dishwasher – usually the silverware bin (be sure to remove any sharp utensils first).
 In another year or so, they’re ready to unload the top or bottom compartment and then the entire dishwasher.
 From there, they can learn to load the dishwasher, start it, and wipe the counters.

 Consider your personal circumstances.
 As parents, it’s natural to take note of what other people’s children are doing at any given age.
 These observations can give us perspective and offer a starting point for understanding norms and milestones.
 However, they don’t take the place of thoughtfully analyzing our own situation.
-For example, you might live in a rural area or a small, suburban neighborhood.
-Your rules around playing in the neighborhood or walking alone to friends’ homes would logically differ from a parent living in a busy urban area.
+Keep in mind that each child is unique in their development and interests, so resist the urge to make hard comparisons to others.
+Embrace what your child can do, and build from there.

 Some children mature more quickly than others, displaying attention, willingness to follow directions, and an ability to make sound decisions at an early age.
 Others need more time to mature and more support along the way.
 You may even find yourself allowing one of your children more independence than another simply because of a difference in readiness.

 Age-Appropriate Chores to Teach Independence